DataDog/docker-dd-agent/README.md

 ### Autodiscovery

-The commands we suggest in _Quick Start_ start Autodiscovery in auto config mode.
-It means the agent will try and detect containers running [some images](https://github.com/DataDog/dd-agent/tree/5.11.2/conf.d/auto_conf) for which we provide a default check that works most of the time.

-If you want to disable it, simply remove the `SD_BACKEND` environment variable.

-If you want to learn more about it and how to configure it, head to the [Autodiscovery guide](https://docs.datadoghq.com/guides/autodiscovery/).
+The commands in the **Quick Start** section enable Autodiscovery in auto-conf mode, meaning the Agent will automatically run checks against any containers running images listed in the [default check templates](https://github.com/DataDog/dd-agent/tree/5.11.2/conf.d/auto_conf).

+To learn more about Autodiscovery, read the [Autodiscovery guide](https://docs.datadoghq.com/guides/autodiscovery/) on the Datadog Docs site.
+To disable it, do not pass the `SD_BACKEND` environment variable when starting docker-dd-agent.

 ### Environment variables